justalemon/PatchMyPath/docs/getting-started.md

     If you need support or want some questions answered [join the Discord server](https://discord.gg/Cf6sspj).

 !!! warning
-    PatchMyPath does not supports pirate copies of Grand Theft Auto V, the only versions supported are the ones from Steam and the Rockstar Games Launcher (previously called Rockstar Warehouse).
+    PatchMyPath does not supports pirate copies of Red Dead Redemption 2 and Grand Theft Auto V.

 ## Installation